BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 **SPECIAL RULES**

-Rapid Fire — *Few, whether Men or otherwise, possess Bard the Bowman's skill with a bow.*
+Rapid Fire â€” *Few, whether Men or otherwise, possess Bard the Bowman's skill with a bow.*

 If Bard the Bowman hits a target with his great bow, he may take another shot at a target within 3" of it (it may even be the same target).
-If that shot is also a hit, he may shoot again — to a maximum of three shots in total.
+If that shot is also a hit, he may shoot again â€” to a maximum of three shots in total.

-The Black Arrow — *Bard the Bowman somehow knew that one day it would be his destiny to fire this arrow and avenge his fallen ancestor.*
+The Black Arrow â€” *Bard the Bowman somehow knew that one day it would be his destiny to fire this arrow and avenge his fallen ancestor.*

 Once per game, Bard the Bowman can fire his Black Arrow instead of shooting the Windlance normally.
 If you choose to do so, declare that he is firing his Black Arrow before rolling To Hit.
 When shooting the Black Arrow, Bard the Bowman re-rolls a failed To Hit roll and any failed In The Way tests.
-Furthermore, do not roll on the Scatter table when firing the Black Arrow — a successful To Hit roll against a Battlefield target automatically counts as a Dead On! result.
+Furthermore, do not roll on the Scatter table when firing the Black Arrow â€” a successful To Hit roll against a Battlefield target automatically counts as a Dead On! result.

-Saviour of Lake-town — *By felling Smaug, Bard the Bowman earns the undying loyalty and respect of his people.*
+Saviour of Lake-town â€” *By felling Smaug, Bard the Bowman earns the undying loyalty and respect of his people.*

 Bard the Bowman's Stand Fast! rule has a range of 6".
 Furthermore, Bain, Son of Bard; Percy; Hilda Bianca; Lake-town Militia Captains and